hoangantran2404/SHA-256/README.md

 # SHA-256

 1.Overview
-- This project implements the SHA-256 cryptographic hash algorithm entirely in Verilog HDL.
+- This project implements the SHA-256 cryptographic hash algorithm entirely in Verilog on Vivado.
 - It is designed for FPGA synthesis, demonstrating digital design skills in pipelining, FSM control, message scheduling, and data path design.

 2.Features